 One of the top attractions near Bethlehem are the twin amusement parks of Dorney Park and Wildwater Kingdom.
-Drawing visitors from all over Pennsylvania, New Jersey, and New York, these parks hold the attention of kids and the young at heart.
+Drawing visitors from all over the Mid-Atlantic, these parks hold the attention of kids and the young at heart.
 But thrill seekers will enjoy riding one of the longest roller coasters in the world.

 Originally built in 1860 by Solomon Dorney on his farm/estate, the park was quickly taken over by the local trolley company.
-Dorney Park became one of the many trolley parks in the U.S. that were used by the trolley companies to boost ridership on the weekends.
+Dorney Park became one of the many trolley parks in the U.S. that were used to boost trolley ridership on the weekends.
 Over the years, the park has gone through numerous upgrades adding lots of roller coasters and thrill rides.

 Built within Dorney Park is Wildwater Kingdom, one of the top Lehigh Valley attractions in the summer.
 This park has over 25 water slides and aquatic features to keep people cool during the hot summer months.
 On hot days, this park can be packed.

-For 10 days every August, hundreds of musicians descend on Bethlehem to perform a series of concerts that is collectively known as Musikfest.
+For 10 days every August, hundreds of musicians descend on this former steel town to perform a series of concerts that is collectively known as Musikfest.
 It’s part fair, part concert, and all kinds of fun.
-Spread over several stages, you can catch shows by Pennsylvania favorites The Amish Outlaws, or big-name acts like The Beach Boys, Dixie Chicks, and Maroon 5.
+Spread over several stages, you can catch shows by Pennsylvania favorites The Amish Outlaws, or big-name acts like Dierks Bently, The Chicks, and Maroon 5.

 Best of all, the entire festival is free!
 Only the headline acts on the Musikfest Sands Steel Stage require a ticket.
 We spent a long weekend enjoying dozens of acts, including a performance by Dierks Bentley.

-Bethlehem, Pennsylvania markets itself as Christmas City USA.
+Bethlehem markets itself as Christmas City USA.
 Named by the Moravians for the little town of Bethlehem in the Bible, the one in Pennsylvania tries to live up to its name.
-Every December, the city has the Christkindlmarkt Bethlehem – named one of the world’s best Christmas markets by Travel & Leisure magazine.
+Every December, the city has the Christkindlmarkt Bethlehem, named one of the world’s best Christmas markets by Travel & Leisure magazine.

-For more details on visiting the Bethlehem Christmas market and seeing the city during the holidays, check out this article.
+For more details on visiting the market and seeing the city during the holidays, check out this article.

 The craft spirits revolution was late in coming to Pennsylvania to due to antiquated liquor laws.
-However, there are number of great Pennsylvania distilleries today, and one of them is in Bethlehem.
+However, there are number of great Pennsylvania distilleries today, and one of them is here.

 Located in an old bank building, the Social Still distillery is one of the most beautiful working spirit houses in the United States.
 The glass-encased production facility is a beautiful visual showpiece to the spirits and cocktails they produce.
-A small kitchen produces some delicious light bites allowing visitors to prolong their visit.
+The on-site restaurant features light bites and full meals from truffle fries to seared scallops.

-You can’t spend any amount of time in Bethlehem or the Lehigh Valley and not end up at Brew Works.
+You can’t spend any amount of time here and not end up at Brew Works.
 This local institution has been dedicated to the craft since 1998.
 They serve top craft, both their own as well as from other breweries of merit, plus top-flight pub food.
 When a local tells you to meet them at the Brew, this is what they are talking about.
-And if you miss it on your trip to Bethlehem, then you are just missing out.
+And if you miss it on your visit, then you are just missing out.